Blog · By The Packaging Vista Team · June 20, 2026

 The eco angle

-Tell us your product and how fragile it is, and we will recommend an insert and build a free dieline.
+Tell us your product and how fragile it is, and we will recommend an insert for your custom boxes with fitted inserts and build a free dieline.
 Start with our inserts guide, then request your free quote or contact our team.